Boston, MA, Colleges with Graphic Design Programs

 Bachelor of Fine Arts in Graphic Design

-Students must complete the department's core courses, including design and composition, art survey, basic drawing, introduction to digital processes and studies in 3-D form.
-Graphic design and technology students also complete courses in printmaking, life drawing, digital photography and graphic design.
+Students must complete the department's core courses, including design and composition, art survey, basic drawing, introduction to printmaking and studies in 3-D form.
+Graphic design and technology students also complete courses in motion graphics, digital photography, publication design and poster design.
 An internship is required.

 Minor in Graphic Design

 The minor in graphic design consists of six classes.
-Students complete courses in design and composition, basic drawing, introduction to digital processes and graphic design.
+Students complete courses in design and composition, basic drawing, visual language and poster design.
 In addition to required courses, students select two electives to complete the minor.

 Massachusetts College of Art and Design